 The more tranquil a man becomes, the greater is his success, his influence, his power for good.

-A State of Calmness
+Finding a State of Calmness

 There’s a lot going on in this world.
 In fact, there’s probably a lot going on in your life at the moment.
 So much to do, so little time, and just too much uncertainty.
 You probably feel as though you are constantly fighting against the odds while trying to make your way in this world.